RedHatInsights/insights-data-schemas/docs/internal-pipeline/raw_data_Ceph_bucket.md

 # Raw data stored into Ceph bucket

-Archive Sync Service synchronizes every new archive by reading the related information from `XXX-io-archive-new` (where `XXX` needs to be replaced by environment, for example `prod`) Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
-Information about synchronized archive and its metadata are sent to `XXX-archive-synced` Kafka topic.
+Archive Sync Service synchronizes every new archive by reading the related information from `[qa|prod]-io-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
+Information about synchronized archive and its metadata are sent to `[qa|prod]-archive-synced` Kafka topic.

 ## Schema version